 (b) redescribing those community lands in a more precise or more informative manner.

-7. By-laws
+7. By-laws, council of community may make

 (1) The council of a community to which this Act applies may make by-laws relating to the community lands of the community for or with respect to —